chapel-lang/chapel-blog/content/posts/10myths-part4/index.md

-its post-SPMD programming model by having the program start as a single task running on locale 0 rather than requiring the programmer to write a `main()` procedure that is intended to be run once per compute node or processor core.
-It's also benefitting from Chapel's support of a global address space, by having arbitrary locales write to a single console output stream associated with locale 0.
-Such benefits would become even more dramatic for a more complex program that did any kind of data transfer between the distinct processes executing the MPI or Chapel programs.
+its post-SPMD programming model by having the program start as a single task running on locale 0 rather than requiring the programmer to write a `main()` procedure that is intended to be run once per compute node, socket, or processor core.
+It's also benefitting from Chapel's support of a global address space, by having arbitrary locales write to a single console output stream associated with locale
+0. Such benefits would become even more dramatic for a more complex program that did any kind of data transfer between the distinct processes executing the MPI or Chapel programs.

 Similar comparisons could be made between Chapel and other HPC programming notations like CUDA, HIP, SYCL, Kokkos, etc., but that